Protonotarios/MyMDb-tools/README.md

 Then, use this text file as input to the pywikibot script and let it auto-create all pages:

 `python pwb.py pagefromfile.py -file:scraped-episodes.txt -notitle`

+## imdb-csv-to-mymdb.py
+For bulk uploading an IMDb list of movies to MyMDb

+Converts an IMDb movie list export `csv` to a pywikibot input file.

 ## IMDb-to-MyMDb-bookmarklet